mr3y-the-programmer/mr3y-the-programmer.github.io/content/about/index.md

 I like learning new technologies, adopting new approaches, and exploring new languages.

 Fun fact: when I'm not coding, I'm either watching new animes or hanging out with friends.

+Do you have an idea for a mobile app project? or simply want to chat?
+Don't hesitate to reach out and connect with me.